1. Beat the Heat

 8. Mark Your Calendar

+Planning a trip for next year?
+While most events in Monterey County are ether cancelled or rescheduled in 2020 due to COVID-19, we're feeling optimistic about 2021!
 June, July and August are jam-packed with events for just about everyone including music festivals, sports events and art celebrations.
-Kicking things off this summer is the prestigious U.S. Open Championship held at Pebble Beach Golf Links (June 10-16).
+Kicking things off this summer is the prestigious U.S. Open Championship held at Pebble Beach Golf Links.

-Summer wouldn't be complete without Monterey Car Week (August 9-18).
+Summer wouldn't be complete without Monterey Car Week.
 Classic automobiles take over the Monterey Peninsula, golf courses, parks and the world-renowned Laguna Seca Raceway, surrounding visitors with automobiles from yesteryear.
 The grand finale takes place during the Concours d'Elegance on August 18 where 200 of the finest cars in the world are displayed at The Pebble Beach Golf Links.
-For a full list of events click here.

 9. Get Campy